Church of St. Michael, Synkavichy: Foundation

 Some sources assume that the church was founded by Konstanty Ostrogski, who reconstructed similar church in Vilnius in 1511–1522.
 More recent research considers the construction year to be 1407.
-In 2018 assistant professor G. A. Lavretsky found that the church's graffiti was created in the 1320s, proving even older construction date.
+In 2018 assistant professor Gennady Lavretsky found that the church's graffiti was created in the 1320s, proving even older construction date.
 According to the legend, the church was built by Vytautas, Grand Duke of Lithuania, in honour of his escape from his cousin, Jogaila, when they were at war.
 Lavretsky assumes that it was rebuilt from the semi-destroyed castle where Vytautas took shelter.
 In fact the construction of the church bears much resemblance to a defensive facility.

 Reconstruction

 By 1837 the church was in decay.
-In 1880–1881, the temple was significantly reconstructed thanks to the efforts of the local priest Efstafy Mikchailovsky.
-Mikchailovsky conducted research on church history and heritage.
+In 1880–1881, the temple was significantly reconstructed thanks to the efforts of the local priest Efstafy Mikhailovsky.
+Mikhailovsky conducted research on church history and heritage.
 He raised donations for restoration and wrote reports to different commissions explaining the historical and cultural value of the temple.
 In 1886-1887 he managed to persuade the Imperial Archeological Commission to grant more than four thousand roubles for the restoration.
 By 1890 all the works were done.

 After the Union of Brest, the church became subordinate to the Holy See.
 After Polish-Lithuanian Commonwealth was partitioned the parish stayed active, but after November Uprising the church was converted into the Eastern Orthodox.